logzio/logz-docs/_source/logzio_collections/_metrics-sources/envoy.md

 You can send Envoy metrics to Logz.io using Metricbeat.

+Please note that the following configuration needs to be performed on all relevant Envoy servers.
+{:.info-box.important}

 #### Metricbeat setup

 **Before you begin, you'll need**:

 * [Metricbeat 7.6](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-installation-configuration.html) or higher.
+* Check that Envoy's metrics are available at [http://localhost:19000/stats?format=prometheus](http://localhost:19000/stats?format=prometheus)

 <div class="tasklist">

 ##### Download the Logz.io public certificate